Tobi823/ffupdater/README.md

   connections.

 - Slight risk for a machine-in-the-middle-attack: FFUpdater trusts HTTPS certificates which are installed by the user (called "user certificates").
-This is necessary for AdGuard [GitHub-Issue](https://github.com/Tobi823/ffupdater/issues/37).
+This is necessary for AdGuard ( see [GitHub-Issue](https://github.com/Tobi823/ffupdater/issues/37)).
 Be careful which certificates you install.
 A malicious certificate can prevent FFUpdater finding new updates.

-Feel free to double-check my source code ;)
+Feel free to check my source code ;)

 ## Download sources for applications